opendocsg/slw-judgments-backfill/2017_SGHC_106/report.md

 _Criminal Law_ – _Statutory offences_ – _Misuse of Drugs Act_ – _Illegally importing controlled drugs_

 [LawNet Editorial Note: The appeal in Criminal Appeal No 18 of 2017 was allowed by the Court of Appeal on 27 May 2019.
-See [2019] SGCA 38.]
+See <span class="citation">[2019] SGCA 38</span>.]

 11 May 2017